 Toxic Air Contaminants

 Toxic air contaminants include air pollutants that can produce adverse public health effects, including carcinogenic effects, after long-term (chronic) or short-term (acute) exposure.
 One source of toxic air contaminants is combustion of fossil fuels or digester gas.
 Human exposure occurs primarily through inhalation, although non-inhalation exposure can also occur when toxic air contaminants in particulate form deposit onto soil and drinking water sources and enter the food chain or are directly ingested by humans.
 Many pollutants are identified as toxic air contaminants because of their potential to increase the risk of developing cancer.
 For toxic air contaminants that are known or suspected carcinogens, it has been found that there are no levels or thresholds below which exposure is risk free.
 No ambient air quality standards exist for toxic air contaminants, except that standards for lead, hydrogen sulfide, and vinyl chloride are provided in California Ambient Air Quality Standards.
-Instead, numerous national, state, and local rules that affect both stationary and mobile emission sources regulate toxic air contaminants emissions.
+Instead, numerous national, State, and local rules that affect both stationary and mobile emission sources regulate toxic air contaminants emissions.
 Individual toxic air contaminants vary greatly in the risk they present; at a given level of exposure one toxic air contaminants may pose a hazard that is many times greater than another.
 Where data are sufficient to do so, a “unit risk factor” can be developed for cancer risk.
 The unit risk factor expresses assumed risk to a hypothetical population, the estimated number of individuals in a million who may develop cancer as the result of continuous, lifetime (70-year) exposure to one microgram per cubic meter (µg/m3) of the toxic air contaminants.
 Unit risk factors provide a standard that can be used to establish regulatory thresholds for permitting purposes.
 This is, however, not a measure of actual health risk because actual populations do not experience the extent and duration of exposure that the hypothetical population is assumed to experience.
 For non-cancer health effects, a similar factor called a Hazard Index is used.

 Areas with monitored pollutant concentrations that are lower than ambient air quality standards are designated as “attainment areas” on a pollutant-by-pollutant basis.
 When monitored concentrations exceed ambient standards, areas are designated as “nonattainment areas.”
 An area that recently exceeded ambient standards, but is now in attainment, is designated as a “maintenance area.”
 Nonattainment areas are further classified based on the severity and persistence of the air quality problem as “moderate” “severe” or “serious.”
 Classifications determine the applicability and minimum stringency of pollution control requirements.